 When reinstalling the shoes and pivot blocks reinstall the shoe pin first to align the pivot blocks before tightening screws 'C'.
+Tighten screws 'C' to 200 in-lbs [22.7 Nm].

 5.4 RECOMMENDED SPARES

 The spare parts kept on hand will depend on the severity of the service.
 As a minimum Kobelt recommends keeping the following parts for each brake in service: